A New Civic Path Forward: Coming Together in Reading

 Change begins with a choice: to see and hear one another.
 Turning outward is not a program to sign up for.
 It is an orientation.
 We feel that turning outward looks like listening before acting, honoring people’s stories, and recognizing the wisdom that already exists in our neighborhoods.

+Hope is at the core of all that we do.
+We must demonstrate over time that we are moving in a better direction that is producing better results for our Greater Reading Community.
 Much of the best work happening in Reading is quiet and unseen.
 By lifting these stories, we help our community remember that progress is real.
-Our families, volunteers, staff, and partners are part of that good news.
-Sharing their stories, honestly and without sugarcoating, reminds us that change is possible and already underway.
+Our families, volunteers, staff, and partners are part of that good news, reminds us that change is possible and already underway.

 Centro Hispano is grateful to be part of that ongoing story.
 Together with our partners in the Greater Reading Unity Coalition, we will continue to turn outward, uplift dignity and belonging, and help shape a future built on hope, shared purpose, and the everyday goodness of the people of Reading.